 6. Fees will be modulated to deliver funding to support additional collection and upgrading of the recycling infrastructure.

-EXPECTED FEE MODULATION METHODOLOGY
+EXPECTED EPR FEE MODULATION METHODOLOGY

 1. The type of material you are placing on the market.